SEKE: Specialised Experts for Keyword Extraction: Experimental Setting

 \subsection{Datasets}

 We conduct experiments on selected benchmark datasets used in the SOTA papers to which we compare our approach.
-More specifically, we experiment on 6 datasets from the related work \cite{meng2017deep,martinc2022tnt,xiong2019open}, covering three domains, news, scientific articles, and web pages.
+More specifically, we experiment on 6 publicly available datasets with MIT license from the related work \cite{meng2017deep,martinc2022tnt,xiong2019open}, covering three domains, news, scientific articles, and web pages.

 We present the datasets in Table \ref{tab:data_all}, which contains information about the domain, the number of train, validation, and test documents, as well as average number of keywords per document.
 There is notable variability in a number of keywords per document, with some datasets requiring extraction of twice (or even three times) as many keywords as others.